term7/RaspberryPi-USB-Privacy-Gadget/README.md

 Verify the connection on your computer: Go to **System Settings** → **Network** and look for **RNDIS/Ethernet Gadget**.
 You should see a green dot with the status: **Connected**.

-Since you connected your Raspberry Pi to Wi-Fi earlier as part of [03 - PREREQUISITES](#03-prerequisites), your computer should now access the internet via the Raspberry Pi.
+Since your Raspberry Pi is connected to the internet via your home router, your computer should now access the internet via the Raspberry Pi.
 Turn off Wi-Fi on your Mac and check if you still have an internet connection.

 * * *